Tatiana Mavromati was born in Thessaloniki, Greece. She is now based in Athens.

 She holds a MA in “Documentary Photography” from the University of South Wales (2010).
 She attended photography lessons by Platon Rivellis in Athens (2004).
 She holds, also, a University degree in civil engineering (2003) and a MA in history and philosophy of science (2006).

-Her first self published book I dreamed of the city: it was a fine day and i wanted to go for a walk (2010) was about her impressions through photography during her stay in the U.K., mostly in Cardiff and London.
+Her first self published book I dreamed of the city: it was a fine day and i wanted to go for a walk (2010) was about her urban wanderings during her stay in the U.K., mostly in Cardiff and London.
 Her second book But I am The exile (2012) was about Bassam and his friends, Palestinian migrants living in Athens, and Zohra, a Tunisian woman, also a migrant living in Athens.

 Her photographs have been shown in Greek and international newspapers, magazines, such as Frankfurter Allgemeine Zeitung (Germany), The Guardian (U.K.), Tema Mag (Portugal), Geotropio Magazine (Eleytherotypia) (Greece).
 She had portfolio presentations at Museum Benaki, Athens (2007, 2010, 2012).
 She has participated in exhibitions in Greece and abroad (Museum Benaki, Turner House Gallery, Ph21 Gallery, Praxitelous Building, etc).

 Since 2012 she teaches photography in various public and private schools in Athens.